 FRCOphth Part 1 Revision Course

-This intensive revision course covers the major topics of the Royal College of Ophthalmologists' FRCOphth Part I Fellowship and International Council of Ophthalmology's Basic Science assessment.
+This intensive revision course covers the major basic science topics covered in both the Royal College of Ophthalmologists' FRCOphth Part I Fellowship exam and the International Council of Ophthalmology's Basic Science assessment..

-The FRCOphth Part 1 Revision Course has been running at UCL Institute of Ophthalmology (IoO) for the last 20 years by academics from UCL Institute of Ophthalmology, Moorfields Eye Hospital and other leading ophthalmic centres.
-This four-day online intensive revision will consist pre-recorded lectures delivered by world-renowned academics with vast experience in providing pastoral and practical guidance to students.
-The course will also feature live Q&A sessions throughout the four-day period between 5:00pm and 7:00pm so that delegates will be able to discuss the lecture topics directly with the lecturers.
+The FRCOphth Part 1 Revision Course has been running at UCL Institute of Ophthalmology (IoO) for the last 20 years by academics and alumni from UCL Institute of Ophthalmology, Moorfields Eye Hospital and other leading ophthalmic centres.
+This four-day online intensive revision course will consist of a series of pre-recorded lectures, with early online access available to registrants.
+The course will also feature live Q&A sessions throughout the four-day period between 5:00pm and 7:00pm, providing delegates the opportunity to discuss the topics directly with the lecturers.

 A certificate of attendance will be awarded at the end of the course.

 In order to access the programme online, you will need access to a computer (laptop or desktop) with a webcam and microphone.
 You will also need access to a free zoom account and a stable broadband connection.
 We also strongly recommend that you access the programme in a quiet environment.

 Please note that booking for this course is via the UCL website - no places are available through the Moorfields website.